rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 >**Example:**
 ><CITE>illustrated by D. Maclise, R.A.</CITE>

-## 2.21.315 Statements of responsibility relating to title proper on other sources
+## 2.21.315 Statements of responsibility relating to title proper on sources other than the preferred source of information

 <a name="2.21.315.1">2.21.315.1</a> If a Statement of responsibility relating to title proper appears elsewhere in the manifestation than on the title page or is taken from outside the manifestation, do not record it in this element.
 Instead, always record the statement and its source in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.31.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.31.1)).